Queen Anne’s Alumna Shares Experience in the Civil Service

 Sinead left Queen Anne’s School in 2015, so a number of our current students remembered her from when they were in the lower years.
 Following her time at Queen Anne’s, Sinead studied Geography at the University of Exeter (thanks to her favourite teacher, Mrs Little!).

 Sinead’s enthusiasm and work ethic earned her a positive appraisal during her summer internship programme, which allowed her to apply for one of the Civil Service’s Fast Stream graduate programmes.
+Sinead applied for the Civil Service Graduate Scheme whilst in her final year at university in September 2017, but did not pass the assessment centre first time round.
+However, her application was impressive enough for the Civil Service to offer her a job!

-She now currently works under the Minister of State for Energy and Clean Growth, Claire Perry MP, to come up with ideas on how to make government policies happen.
+She now currently works under the Minister of State for Energy and Clean Growth, Claire Perry MP, and must come up with ideas on how to make government policies happen.
 Sinead, and her colleagues in the Civil Service, have to remain politically impartial in their roles to make important decisions and choices that would benefit the country most.

 “Every day I get to be a part important decision making processes which have a real-life impact.”
 Sinead explained.
 “I get to see the decisions I make discussed on the news, and the fact that I am doing something that matters is really important to me.”